Read time 4 minutes

 • CVE-2021-26855: It is a code that denotes the server-side request forgery vulnerability in on-premises Exchange Server that the hacker uses to send genuine-looking HTTP requests, and Exchange Server finds it as a genuine client request.

 • CVE-2021-26858: It is a post-authentication arbitrary file write vulnerability of the on-premises Exchange Server.
 When the HAFNIUM hacker can authenticate its query, they can write a new file at any folder or path in the server.
-It is a crucial vulnerability because it can alter the administrator’s genuine credentials and thus affecting each Exchange user.
+It is a crucial vulnerability because it can alter the administrator’s genuine credentials and thus affect each Exchange user.

 • CVE-2021-27065: It is another post-authentication arbitrary file write vulnerability that the HAFNIUM hackers use to authenticate their queries.
 It gives more direct access to write a new file at any folder or path in the server.